RTAndroid/android_packages_apps_Benchmark/README.md

 * Import project
  - Start Android Studio
  - Select "Import Non-Android Studio project"
- - Choose the file "build.gradle" in the RT-Benchmark folder (e.g. C:\Projects\RT-Benchmark\build.gradle)
+ - Choose the file "build.gradle" in the application folder (e.g. C:\Projects\Benchmark\build.gradle)
 * Configure Gradle
  - When being asked about using the Gradle wrapper, click Cancel (You can also select Ok if you know what you are doing)
  - Select your local Gradle copy in the Android Studio folder (e.g. C:\Path\to\AndroidStudio\gradle\gradle-2.2.1)
 * Configure NDK
- - Open file "local.properties" in the RT-Benchmark folder
+ - Open file "local.properties" in the application folder
  - Add line ndk.dir=C:\Projects\Android\NDK with your corresponding path

 License

-Benchmark app is released under the terms of ​Apache 2.0 License.
+Benchmark app is released under the terms of Apache 2.0 License.
 It uses
 * Google Gson and
 * Apache Commons Math